-Likewise, as formats of information continue to proliferate, it is more important than ever that organizations align with a greater variety of information types.
-Organizations face a growing need to digitize and integrate additional types of information that support inexperienced personnel and reduce the risk of limited information availability.
+As formats of information continue to proliferate, it is more important than ever that organizations align with a greater variety of information types.
+Utilities increasingly need to digitize and integrate additional types of information that support inexperienced personnel and reduce the risk of limited information availability.

 Unstructured knowledge, video, and various forms of communication, including one-to-one and many-tomany interactions, have become vital to the efficient flow of operations.
-It is now necessary to consider how these diverse types of information can be made accessible alongside process-derived information found in HMI/SCADA.
+Infrastructure organizations need to consider how to make these diverse types of information accessible alongside process-derived information found in HMI/SCADA.